Thousands of Minnesota nurses launch 3-day strike over pay - KESQ

 Thousands of Minnesota nurses launch 3-day strike over pay

-MINNEAPOLIS (AP) — Thousands of nurses in Minnesota have launched a three-day strike over pay issues and understaffing worsened by the strains of the coronavirus pandemic.
-Some 15,000 nurses in seven health care systems in the Minneapolis and Duluth areas are participating in the labor action that started Monday.
-Those systems have recruited temporary nurses and say they expect to maintain most services.
-Nurses are seeking more than 30% pay raises.
-Hospitals have offered 10% to 12%.
-The Minnesota Nurses Association says unless benefits are substantially improved, nursing numbers will continue to fall, leaving hospitals vulnerable.
+MINNEAPOLIS (AP) — Thousands of nurses in Minnesota launched a three-day strike Monday, pressing for salary increases they say will help improve patient care by resolving understaffing stresses that have worsened in the coronavirus pandemic.
+Some 15,000 nurses at seven health care systems in the Minneapolis and Duluth areas walked out, a number the union says makes it the largest strike ever by private-sector nurses.
+The affected hospitals said they have recruited temporary nurses and expected to maintain most services.
+Nurses are seeking pay raises of more than 30% over three years, while hospitals have offered 10% to 12%.
 The hospital systems say the nurses’ demands are unrealistic.